mccorby/FederatedAndroidTrainer/README.md

-Federated Learning with Android clients
+# Federated Learning with Android clients

-A naive approach
+## A naive approach

 # Introduction

-Ever since Google released the paper and the corresponding blog entry talking about how they used federated learning to delegate part of the training into mobile devices, I wanted to do something similar.
+Ever since Google released the [paper](https://arxiv.org/pdf/1602.05629.pdf) and the corresponding [blog entry](https://research.googleblog.com/2017/04/federated-learning-collaborative.html) talking about how they used federated learning to delegate part of the training into mobile devices, I wanted to do something similar.
 Being a parent, a full-time worker and a self-student of machine learning did not leave me much time to focus on this particular project

 In my opinion, Federated Learning is one of the most interesting developments in Machine Learning in 2017.
 It brings training to the clients which means distributing the effort among millions of devices while adding a level of security and privacy to the data that it is one of the biggest concerns in certain fields as health care

 This project is a mere proof of concept and as such should be treated.
 It focuses on the moving pieces that a federated learning system contemplates rather than in model design, server strategies or even Android best practices.
 The important bit of security is also to be done.

-I do think there are enough attractive ideas in it to continue the development in the future
+I do think however there are enough attractive ideas in it to continue the development in the future

-A very important outcome of this PoC is that it’s possible to use an Android device to train a (small) model with a (small) dataset.
+A very important outcome of this PoC is that it’s possible to use an **Android device to train** a (small) model with a (small) dataset.
 I have not doubts the restrictions we see today in the processing power and memory capacity will be vanishing as the technical specifications of our devices increase.

 Training in the device opens an entire world of possibilities to IoT and mobile applications